ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 | T-1 | o4-mini-2025-04-16 | 3.98 | 22.86:1 | 66.7% |
 | T-4 | gpt-4.1-2025-04-14 | 2.23 | 7.73:1 | 72.1% |

-Table: LLM tool-chain behavior on the 43-grant test set. {#tbl:tooluse}
+Table: Tool‑chain behavior on the 43‑grant test set—calls per entry (mean), geocode:centroid ratio, and first‑call success rate. {#tbl:tooluse}

 For both pipelines the Google `geocode_place` endpoint dominated the call mix, whereas the auxiliary `compute_centroid` function appeared in fewer than one call per ten.  gpt-4.1-2025-04-14 (T-4) adopted a more economical strategy, issuing on average 2.3 calls per grant while succeeding on the first query in 73% of cases.
 The gpt-4o-mini-2025-04-16 model (T-1), by contrast, averaged 4.0 calls with a 67% first-call success rate.
 This greater query volume manifests as the higher token usage and latency reported in § 6.3, yet it conferred no observable advantage in positional accuracy (§ 6.1).